Parent Focus: Four Ways Benefits Support Work

 SSI and Medi-Cal Rules Help People who Work and Save

-Supplemental Security Income (SSI) has a $2,000 resource limit and disability-based Medi-Cal has a $130,000 limit.
+Supplemental Security Income (SSI) has a $2,000 resource limit.
 However, your child can save way more money than this if he or she gets a job.

 SSI resource rules for people who work: